-Thank you Inger for fostering Georgie!
+Thank you Inger for fostering, then adopting, Georgie!

 GEORGIE came into our care with a urinary blockage.
 If not addressed, this condition is fatal because toxins back up into the cat’s kidneys.
 The severity of this condition is worse for males because they block more easily than females.